List of Watchmen characters: Alien Monster

-The Alien Monster (referred to by fans as the Squid) is a 100-foot, giant squid-like monster with one eye, dozens of long muscular tentacles, and an exposed brain.
+The Alien Monster (referred to by fans as the Squid) is a 100-foot, giant squid-like monster with one eye and an exposed brain.
 It was created by Ozymandias (Adrian Veidt) as part of his plan to avert a nuclear holocaust.
 Veidt had invited science fiction writers Max Shea and James Trafford March, surreal artist Hira Manish, and an assortment of other writers, artists, and scientists to his private island under the impression that they were taking part in a top secret movie production.
 Genetically engineering the monster took several months; its brain was the cloned brain of deceased psychic Robert Deschaines, augmented by a psychic resonance device.
 Once completed, Veidt had the ship that was transporting the artists home blown up to hide his involvement in the events.
-At midnight on November 2, 1985, Veidt teleported the Alien Monster to the heart of New York City where it exploded, unleashing a massive psychic shockwave that caused millions of deaths.
-The monster's body was discovered by Doctor Manhattan and Silk Spectre.
+At midnight on November 2, 1985, Veidt teleports the Alien Monster to the heart of New York City, unleashing a massive psychic shockwave that kills millions of people.

-In Doomsday Clock #3, the Alien Monster was seen in Reggie Long's nightmare.

 In the film, the Alien Monster was replaced with exploding energy reactors that generate a radioactive decay signature similar to Doctor Manhattan as a way to frame him for the retaliated attack in light of the cancer allegations against him.

 In the TV series, it is shown that "squidfalls", unexplained meteorological occurrences in which thousands of smaller alien monsters fall from the sky, occur around the world as late as 2019.
 These are revealed to be the continuing work of Adrian Veidt, believing them necessary to maintain fear of the "aliens" and thereby world peace.
-Episode 5 shows the effect of the psychic shockwave in Looking Glass' flashback where its body was shown and a younger Looking Glass is among the survivors of the attack.
-It also shows Veidt recording a message for future President Robert Redford in front of the Squid moments before its teleportation.
-In the season one finale, Veidt engineers a frozen squidfall over the city of Tulsa, killing Lady Trieu and thousands of others in the surrounding area before she is able to absorb Doctor Manhattan's powers.
-In the same episode, Wade was able to obtain the recording of Veidt's message to Redford to be used as evidence.